sysunite/coins-2-validator/doc/command.md

 --- | ---
 -h | print help message
--l | write a log file [config.yml](https://github.com/sysunite/coins-2-validator/blob/develop/doc/config-yml.md) | the configuration of the validation run
+-l | write a log file
+-q | do not ouput anything to the console [config.yml](https://github.com/sysunite/coins-2-validator/blob/develop/doc/config-yml.md) | the configuration of the validation run
 *container.ccr ...* | zero or more containers that override the path in the config.yml